polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 1. On the **Create a resource group** blade, specify the following settings and click **Review + Create**

-    -   Subscription: the name of the Azure subscription you are using for this lab
+    -   Subscription: the name of the Azure subscription you are using for this lab.

     -   Resource group: **s03-ad-RG**

-    -   Region: the name of the same Azure region which you used earlier in this exercise
+    -   Region: the name of the same Azure region which you used earlier in this exercise.

 1. On the **Review + Create** blade, click **Create**.

-1. In the Azure portal, click **+ Create a resource**
+1. In the Azure portal, click **+ Create a resource**.

 1. On the **New** blade, in the **Search the Marketplace** text box, type **Azure AD Domain Services** and, in the list of results, click **Azure AD Domain Services**.